pikvm/pikvm/README.md

 * USB-A 3A charger or power supply.
 * HDMI to CSI-2 bridge board: [Lusya or any other based on Toshiba TC358743](https://aliexpress.com/item/4000102166176.html).
 * Only for Raspberry Pi 4:
-  * Parts for Y-splitter cable (Raspberry Pi 4 only):
+  * Parts for Y-splitter cable:
-    - One USB-A to USB-C cable.
+    - 1x USB-A to USB-C cable.
-    - One another cable USB-A to any.
+    - 1x another cable USB-A to any.
 * Only for Raspberry Pi Zero W:
-  * Two USB A-to-micro cables (for power and HID).
+  * 2x USB A-to-micro cables (for power and keyboard & mouse emulator).
 * ATX control (optional):
   - [4x MOSFET relay OMRON G3VM-61A1](https://www.digikey.com/products/en?keywords=G3VM-61A1).
   - 4x 390 Ohm resistors.
   - 2x 4.7k Ohm resistors.
-  - Breadboard.
+  - A breadboard.

 **Hardware for v0**
 * Raspberry Pi 2 or 3.